Ynn/selfstar/general/download.md

 iCASA runtime is a customized felix distribution.
 To start the framework, use the start scripts.
 See [the introduction to felix](/article/for-beginners/intro-felix) to learn more on felix.

 {note}
-You can have and use as many iCASA distribution as you want.
+You can have and use as many iCASA distributions as you want.
 You only need to rename the directory.
 However, *you should not run two instance of iCASA at the same time* on the same computer.
 There will be network conflicts otherwise.
 {/note}